 There are many safe and simple ways to ease common discomforts in early pregnancy, such as:

-• A gently warm (not hot) compress on the lower abdomen or back can soothe aches.
+A warm compress on the lower abdomen or back can help to soothe aches.

 When should you seek help?